 How much students feel that they are valued members of the school community.

 How much students feel that school is interesting, important and useful.

 How well students deliberately use strategies to manage their own learning processes generally.

 Student perceptions of whether they have the potential to change those factors that are central to their performance in school.

 Perceptions of how well students are able to persevere through setbacks to achieve important long-term goals.

 Students' perceptions of their physical and psychological safety while at school.

-The Panorama Student Survey was developed under the leadership of Dr. Hunter Gehlbach, Associate Professor at the Harvard Graduate School of Education and Director of Research at Panorama Education.
+The Panorama Student Survey was developed under the leadership of Dr. Hunter Gehlbach, Associate Professor at the University of California, Santa Barbara, and Director of Research at Panorama Education.
 Dr. Gehlbach is a leading survey methodologist and education researcher, and a former high school social studies teacher.

 The research team followed a rigorous survey development process that involved multiple rounds of piloting and refinement, following cognitive interviews with students, an extensive review of survey literature, and feedback from experts around the country.